publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schII/m__us_usc_t15_s2646.md

         (3) design or conduct response actions, other than the type of action described in sections 2643(f) and 2644(c) of this title, with respect to friable asbestos-containing material in such a school or in a public or commercial building,

-        unless such person is accredited by a State under subsection (b) of this section or is accredited pursuant to an Administrator-approved course under subsection (c) of this section.
+        unless such person is accredited by a State under subsection (b) or is accredited pursuant to an Administrator-approved course under subsection (c).

     (b) __Accreditation by State__